abhinavsharma/hypersearch/README.md

 ### **BYO search engine**

-We designed Hypersearch to be compatible with as many search engines as possible, with support out of the box for many major search engines.
+We designed Hyperweb to be compatible with as many search engines as possible, with support out of the box for many major search engines.

 <img src="https://p42.f3.n0.cdn.getcloudapp.com/items/GGulXR1D/a9c027e1-cd0d-4b95-971a-45c7c6e3c0f2.jpg?source=viewer&v=68d9ea56a06bc2cdeb0d55ba53a392eb" />